 Saints who sin

-Mark the evangelist, recounts a moment which takes place close to Jesus’ crucifixion.
-When He arrived in Capernaum, Jesus asks the disciples a simple question which none of them hurries to answer: “What were you talking about to each other on the way?”
+Mark, the evangelist, recounts a moment which took place close to Jesus’ crucifixion.
+When He arrived in Capernaum, Jesus asked the disciples a simple question which none of them hurried to answer: “What were you talking about to each other on the way?”
 The truth was they had been fighting, trying to establish who among them was more important in the kingdom they thought Jesus would soon establish.
 Since they knew well that such a discussion was inappropriate among them, they even slowed down so they could stay behind Jesus, hoping He would know nothing about the disputes going on between them.

 This incident answers a very practical question, writes pastor Morris Venden: “Is it possible for saints to sin?
 Is it possible to sin, to know that you are sinning (…) and still be a Christian?”

-The disciples knowingly made themselves guilty of the sin of pride, and their sin was in painful contrast with their Teacher’s humility.
-He was about to give His life for them… To explain this behaviour by saying they were not converted is erroneous, writes Venden, reminding us that they had taken part in a mission that was not entrusted to unbelievers – to cast out demons, to cure lepers and to resurrect the dead.
+The disciples knowingly made themselves guilty of the sin of pride, and their sin was in painful contrast to their Teacher’s humility.
+He was about to give His life for them.
+To explain this behaviour by saying they were not converted is erroneous, writes Venden, reminding us that they had taken part in a mission that was not entrusted to unbelievers—to cast out demons, to cure lepers and to resurrect the dead.
 Furthermore, Jesus told them they have a solid reason to rejoice, because their names are written in Heaven (Luke 10:20).

-Even if they consciously made a mistake (which they would repeat at the last supper, when none of them offered to wash each others’ feet), Jesus forgave them, just as He forgave Peter, although he had denied his Saviour with curses during Jesus most tormenting hours of suffering.
+Even if they consciously made a mistake (which they would repeat at the last supper, when none of them offered to wash each others’ feet), Jesus forgave them, just as He forgave Peter, even though Peter had denied his Saviour with curses during Jesus’ most tormenting hours of suffering.

 Jesus proclaimed two truly good pieces of news about forgiveness in His conversation with the woman caught in adultery, brought before Him by the religious leaders to be stoned to death.
-“Neither do I condemn you”, is the first good news, and the second, even better, is found in His command: “Go now and leave your life of sin”, explains Venden.
-“Only the one who is loved and accepted even when he still makes mistakes, only he can stop making mistakes”, because in this journey towards maturity, Jesus walks alongside us, forgiving us and strengthening us.
+“Neither do I condemn you,” is the first good news, and the second, even better, is found in His command: “Go now and leave your life of sin.”
+Explains Venden: “Only the one who is loved and accepted even when he still makes mistakes, only he can stop making mistakes.”
+This is because, in this journey towards maturity, Jesus walks alongside us, forgiving us and strengthening us.

-“Be perfect, therefore, as your heavenly Father is perfect” (Matthew 5:48) – a request formulated by Jesus himself, which seems unattainable by human beings with a sinful nature.
+“Be perfect, therefore, as your heavenly Father is perfect” (Matthew 5:48).
+This is a request formulated by Jesus himself, which seems unattainable by human beings with a sinful nature.
 This verse is often applied in a scolding manner to other people’s imperfections, but it can easily become a source of discouragement for those who know well how often they need to bow down and confess their weaknesses and sins.

-After explaining the message of the Sermon on the Mount, whose conclusion is the commandment from Matthew 5:48, Shepperd analyses the meaning of term “perfect”.
-Even before the call to perfection, Jesus underlines the antithesis between a God who loves both the good and the bad impartially, and those who, like the pagans, love only the ones who love them in return.
+After explaining the message of the Sermon on the Mount, whose conclusion is the commandment from Matthew 5:48, Shepperd analyses the meaning of the term “perfect”.
+Even before the call to perfection, Jesus underlines the antithesis between a God who loves both the good and the bad impartially, and those who, like the pagans, love only those who love them in return.

 In this context, perfection has to do with extending love beyond our group’s borders, until even our enemies are touched by it.